superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/0_cdk_intro.md

 **Comparison: AWS CDK vs. AWS Management Console, CLI, SDKs, and CloudFormation**

 - **AWS CDK**: Use AWS CDK when you want to define your infrastructure using familiar programming languages and leverage the power of reusable constructs.
 CDK is ideal for developers who prefer writing code over manually configuring resources.
 It integrates well with existing development workflows and tools, supports testing, and enables version control of infrastructure code.
 AWS CDK also abstracts many of the complexities involved in writing raw CloudFormation templates, making infrastructure as code more accessible and easier to manage.
+Additionally, CDK offers CDK Pipelines, a high-level construct library that makes it easy to set up continuous delivery pipelines for your CDK applications.

 - **AWS Management Console**: The AWS Management Console is a user-friendly graphical interface that is suitable for simple and ad-hoc tasks.
 It is ideal for beginners or for situations where you need to quickly configure or monitor resources.
 However, it is less suitable for managing large or complex environments due to its manual nature.